thauburger/basic-auth-mongoose/README.md

 ###Options

-In version 0.1.0, you can configure the hashing algorithm used to encrypt the user's password.
-By default, basic-auth uses `'sha256'
+You can configure the hashing algorithm used to encrypt the user's password.
+By default, basic-auth uses `'sha256' `.
-`.
 To change the encryption method, simply pass in the `encryptionMethod` option when applying the basic-auth plugin:

 ````